 Please remember, a list‐serve is a powerful tool, as such, careless use of the list‐serve can result in injury to you (or your clients) and inconvenience to your friends and colleagues.
 These guidelines are intended to assist you in avoiding potential pitfalls associated with use of list‐serves and enable the effective operation of the PIABA list-serves.

 Restrictions on Use.
-You are not permitted to use any PIABA list‐serve to advance or defend any broker‐dealer, associated person, or other securities industry participant’s interest in any controversy or dispute with a customer or investor.
-Thus, for example, if you are defending a broker‐dealer against a customer claim, you may not send inquiries regarding that matter to any PIABA list‐serve.
-You may not forward or publish PIABA list-serve correspondence to a person or firm who is involved in a defense case that involves the subject matter or contents of the correspondence.
+You are not permitted to use any PIABA list‐serve to advance or defend any broker‐dealer, associated person, or other securities industry participant’s interest in any controversy or dispute with a customer or investor (“Customer Defense Case”).
+Thus, for example, if you are defending a broker‐dealer against a customer claim, you may not send inquiries regarding that matter to any PIABA list‐serve..

+The information posted and/or sent via any PIABA list-serve is intended solely for the use of the individual PIABA Members licensed to have access to the applicable PIABA list-serve (“Permitted PIABA Members”).

+All communications via any PIABA list-serve shall remain confidential to Permitted PIABA Members, may also be protected by attorney-client and/or attorney/work product privileges, and any such privileges are not waived by virtue of any posts/messages being sent by email.

+Any use of PIABA list-serve information or communication by any person who is not a Permitted PIABA Member, and any forwarding, distribution, or other dissemination of, any PIABA list-serve information or communication to any person who is not a Permitted PIABA Member, are strictly prohibited.

 By using any PIABA list-serve you agree that violations of these restrictions on use subject you to liquidated damages of $10,000.

 Other uses are permitted.
 For example, if you are representing a registered representative in an employment controversy with a broker‐dealer, you may inquire about your list of possible arbitrators.
 If you represent a general contractor in an arbitration with a real estate developer at the American Arbitration Association, you may post an email inquiry about the arbitrators proposed by AAA.
 The only excluded category is the representation of securities industry participants against customers or investors.
 Violation of these restrictions can lead to the revocation of your access to the PIABA list‐serves and/or your expulsion from PIABA.